 The Company invests in highly rated securities, with the primary objective of minimizing the potential risk of principal loss.
 The Company's investment policy generally requires securities to be investment grade and limits the amount of credit exposure to any one issuer.
 The Company's investments in marketable debt securities have been classified and accounted for as available-for-sale.
 The Company classifies its marketable debt securities as either short-term or long-term based on each instrument's underlying contractual maturity date.
-Unrealized gains and losses on marketable debt securities classified as available-for-sale is included in interest income on the consolidated statements of operations.
+Unrealized gains and losses on marketable debt securities classified as available-for-sale are recognized in accumulated other comprehensive loss.
+Interest on securities classified as available-for-sale is included in interest income on the consolidated statements of operations.